mstcroix/WorldCompensationSystem/README.md

 1. Users interact with other users or service suppliers
 1. Users transfer value-assets to single or multiple-users or services
 1. Spontaneous Users connect and use the network only for short-time (SMS, PPP)
+1. Value-assets are represented via Addresses in the Distributed File system
+1. User or User.services interact via read/write file operations with other Users or User-services

 __Short-name__: WCS, DeFiApp, wcsDFApp